23rd Week of Sound, January 23, 2026, Voice and AI: from usurpation to substitution?

 – Nicolas Curien, member of the Comité consultatif national d’éthique du numérique

-– Laurence Devillers, AI professor at Sorbonne University, CNRS researcher at the Laboratoire interdisciplinaire des sciences du numérique (LISN) on human-machine affective interactions.
+– Laurence Devillers, professor of AI at Sorbonne University, CNRS researcher at the Laboratoire interdisciplinaire des sciences du numérique (LISN) on human-machine affective interactions.

-– Jérôme Doncieux, founder and CEO of ETX Majelan
+– Jérôme Doncieux, founder and CEO of Majelan X

 Moderator: Christophe Rioux, academic, journalist, writer and administrator of UNESCO Sound Week